monkeyphysics/mootools-datepicker/README.md

-## MooTools.lang
+## MooTools Locale

-This plugin supports MooTools.lang, so you can use the datepicker in your own language.
+This plugin supports MooTools Locale, so you can use the datepicker in your own language.

 	#JS
-	MooTools.lang.setLanguage("nl-NL");
+	Locale.use('nl-NL');
 	new DatePicker('.demo');

 #### Note